PayPrecisePremium UK Salary Tools

 Questions people usually ask

-Should I stop Child Benefit if the charge applies?
+Should I stop my Child Benefit if I earn too much?

-Can I keep the claim but stop the payments?
+Why keep the claim open if I stop the payments?

 Sources, methodology and data quality